M-Files/Developer-Portal/APIs/REST-API/Creating-And-Updating-Objects/index.md

 	await (await client.PutAsync(new Uri("http://localhost/REST/objects/0/551/latest/checkedout"), httpContent)).Content.ReadAsStringAsync());
 ```

-<p class="note">The <a href="http://www.m-files.com/mfws/resources/objects/type/objectid/version/checkedout.html">check out status endpoint documentation</a> states that the PUT request takes an <a href="http://www.m-files.com/mfws/enumerations/mfcheckoutstatus.html">MFCheckOutStatus</a> as an input, but this must be wrapped in a <a href="http://www.m-files.com/mfws/structs/primitivetypet.html">PrimitiveType</a>; this is the reason that the JSON for the checkout/checkin requests contains the "Value" element and not just the check in enum value.</p>
+The <a href="http://www.m-files.com/mfws/resources/objects/type/objectid/version/checkedout.html">check out status endpoint documentation</a> states that the PUT request takes an <a href="http://www.m-files.com/mfws/enumerations/mfcheckoutstatus.html">MFCheckOutStatus</a> as an input, but this must be wrapped in a <a href="http://www.m-files.com/mfws/structs/primitivetypet.html">PrimitiveType</a>; this is the reason that the JSON for the checkout/checkin requests contains the "Value" element and not just the check in enum value.
+{:.note}

 ### Adding a new file to an existing object